 I used to adhere to a misguided belief that men would, for the most part, treat me well and value me as a human being.
 I know, hilarious.
-By the time I was 24 I had only ever had one boyfriend and he doesn’t really count any more than a package of Runts counts as a basket of fruit.
+By the time I was 24 I had only ever had one pseudo-boyfriend-like situation and he doesn’t really count any more than a package of Runts counts as a basket of fruit.

 By the time I got around to dating again– this time a Much Older Man— I thought I’d learned a thing or two about cheating and abuse and liars.
 But I was really just getting started.
 We dated for 11 months, the last 10 months of which were pretty much hell.
 Months after I ended it I still couldn’t fully admit that my ex boyfriend was stalking me… until a police officer told me it was the worst case of stalking and harassment she had seen in her career.